teckglobal/teckglobal-brute-force-protect/readme.txt

 5. **Login Form Feedback**: Visual cue for banned IP attempts.

 == Changelog ==

+= 1.1.1 =
+* Enhanced threat intelligence with multiple feed support (AbuseIPDB and Project Honeypot) and a selector in settings.

 = 1.1.0 =
 * Added real-time email notifications.